How to Use Claude Skills to Turn an On-Site Incident Note Into a Clear Incident Report

 Prerequisites

-- At least one source note or image.
+- At least one source note, photo, screenshot, or typed summary.

 - Any related witness text screenshots or manager notes.